Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Statement of results

-(2) In characteristic zero, and especially over the field of complex numbers, theorems of this type have also been proved for abelian and semiabelian varieties by Schnell~\cite{schnell}, Bhatt--Scholze--Schnell~\cite{bss} and Liu--Maxim--Wang~\cite{lmw2} (see also~\cite{lmw} for a survey of some applications of such results).
-Over arbitrary algebraically closed fields, there has also been recent works of Esnault and Kerz~\cite{esnault-kerz}. \end{remark}
+(2) In characteristic zero, and especially over the complex numbers, theorems of this type have also been proved for abelian and semiabelian varieties by Schnell~\cite{schnell}, Bhatt--Scholze--Schnell~\cite{bss} and Liu--Maxim--Wang~\cite{lmw2} (see also~\cite{lmw} for a survey of some applications of such results).
+Over arbitrary algebraically closed fields, there has also been recent works of Esnault and Kerz~\cite{esnault-kerz}.

+(3) In contrast with the case of abelian varieties, lack of properness and wild ramification phenomena are the reason one must formulate conditions on cohomology groups both with and without compact support. \end{remarkintro}

 Using the vanishing theorems, and ideas going back to Gabber--Loeser and Katz, we can construct tannakian categories with the convolution on~$G$ as tensor operation.
-Using these, and Deligne's Riemann Hypothesis over finite fields, we obtain the following equidistribution theorem for the Fourier transforms of trace functions on~$G$, i.e., for families of exponential sums parameterized by characters of~$G$.
+Using these, and Deligne's Riemann hypothesis over finite fields, we obtain the following equidistribution theorem for the Fourier transforms of trace functions on~$G$, i.e., for families of exponential sums parameterized by characters of~$G$.

-\begin{theorem}[Equidistribution on average] Let $G$ be a connected commutative algebraic group over~$k$.
-Let~$M$ be a geometrically simple $\ell$-adic perverse sheaf on~$G$ that is pure of weight zero, with complex-valued trace functions $t_M(\cdot;k_n) \colon G(k_n) \to \Cc$ for $n\geq 1$.
+\begin{theointro}[Equidistribution on average for arithmetic Fourier transforms] Let $G$ be a connected commutative algebraic group over~$k$.
+Let~$M$ be a geometrically simple $\ell$-adic perverse sheaf on~$G$ that is pure of weight zero, with complex-valued trace functions $t_M(\cdot;k_n) \colon G(k_n) \to \Cc$ for~$n\geq 1$.
 There exists an integer~$r\geq 0$ and a compact subgroup~$K\subset \Un_r(\Cc)$ of the unitary group such that the sums

 for complex-valued characters $\chi$ of $G(k_n)$ become \emph{equidistributed on average} in~$\Cc$ with respect to the image by the trace of the Haar probability measure $\mu$ on~$K$.
 That is, for any bounded continuous function~$f \colon \Cc \to \Cc$, the following equality holds: